Avian sarcoma leukosis virus: Classification

 ASLV is a Group VI virus of the family Retroviridae.
 It is of the genus Alpharetrovirus, and has a C-type morphology.
 Hence, it is an enveloped virus with a condensed, central core, and has barely visible envelope spikes, or proteins.

-ASLV is divided into six subgroups, labelled A through E and J, each having a different antigenicity due to variances in viral envelope glycoproteins.
-Strains A through E are highly related and are believed to have evolved from the same ancestor.
+ASLV is divided into seven subgroups, labelled A through E, J, and K, each having a different antigenicity due to variances in viral envelope glycoproteins (encoded by the env gene).
 The subgroups evolved to utilize difference cellular receptors to gain entry into avian cells due to the host developing resistance to viral entry.
 Some antigenic variation can occur within subgroups, and all strains are oncogenic, but oncogenicity and the ability to replicate varies between subgroups.

+Groups A through E and K are highly related and are believed to have evolved from the same ancestor.
+Group J is a more recent discovery, having arisen by the an endogenous ALV recombining to acquire the env part of a more ancient, noninfectious retrovirus known as the endogenous avian virus.

+The replication-capbale (i.e. env-having) strains of RSV can also be classified under the ASLV system.
+Some groups of strains under the ASLV umbrella may be given their own name if they have evolved a special notable feature.
+For example, some strains under ALV-A cause giloma and cerebellar hypoplasia, so they are given the name fowl glioma-inducing virus (FGV).
+(FGV has somewhat of a chimeric env: the surface part is more similar to group B while the transmembrane part is more similar to group A. The genome overall is most similar to ALV-A.)